Animation

 If you are exporting frames, keep in mind that p5.js automatically uses a higher resolution on retina displays, and this is the resolution at which `save()` will export.
 You can use `pixelDensity(1);` before your `createCanvas()` call to disable this.

-You can even stitch images in Photoshop:
+Many GUI video and animation packages can work with image sequences.
+You can even stitch images into video in Photoshop:

 1. Open Photoshop.